$25, $50, $100, $250, $500, $1000, $2500, Other

-Project Uplift seeks to provide individuals and families with new opportunities given their newfound circumstances.
-As a result of the civil war in Yemen, many families have been left without their financial providers who have gone to partake in the war or died.
-Job loss and the failure of the state to pay civil servants, teachers, and healthcare workers has resulted in a major impact on the livelihood of citizens.
-Recognizing that individuals want to return to work and be independent, HRD has developed Project Uplift to provide hope and initial support for families.
+After recognizing that people want to return to work and be independent, HRD has developed Project Uplift to provide hope and initial support for families.
 Beneficiaries receive a new start as we provide them with a year of free rent, furniture, and home renovation support.
-Any required job trainings or initial business start-up finances are covered to ensure individuals can proudly earn their own living.
+Any required job training or initial business start-up finances are covered to ensure the beneficiary can proudly earn a living.

-HRD stresses community diversity, which is why host and IDP orphans are selected as beneficiaries, alongside representation of children with disabilities, and a focus on child-headed households attaining a full education.
-To know more about the needs of targeted families and children and to understand the environment that refugees live in, the HRD project team conducts home visits regarding social, physical, and mental heath, educational attainment, economic situation of the families.
+We understand the need to know more about the needs of targeted families, with children and refugees’ environments.
+Therefore, the HRD project team conducts home visits to assess the families’ social, physical, mental, educational, and economic situation.
 At HRD, our goal is to facilitate long-term and sustainable change in the lives of those in need.
 Project Uplift is meant to provide people who have fallen in hard times with a new chance for self-sufficiency.